 It is very important to know the growth habits of your plants.
 For example, most cacti and succulents should be grown at temperatures between 75 to 90 ºF (24 to 32 ºC), and some may require trace minerals in the soil.
 These can be provided by fertilizing, but the common fertilizers must be used appropriately, usually at 0.25 strength, or a slow-release product should be used.

 Tip: A fertilizer for tropical plants is perfect.
-If your plant is variegated (light or pale green tinging towards white or silver), use a fertilizer with a lower content of nitrogen.
+Use a fertilizer with lower nitrogen content if your plant is variegated (light or pale green, tinging towards white or silver).

 The roots must have enough room to grow and thrive.
-The roots of plants that have grown in a pot for a long time completely fill the entire pot in a tight mass.
-This creates desiccation problems because water may have a hard time penetrating the mass.
-The roots also cease to acquire nutrients and the plant could perish.
+The roots of plants that have grown in a pot for a long time fill the entire pot in a tight mass, creating desiccation problems because water may have difficulty penetrating the mass.
+The roots also cease to acquire nutrients, and the plant could perish.

 Tip: Repot when roots begin to show through the draining hole.